 You need to establish if you can afford to emigrate as the relocation costs can be prohibitive.
 In the months leading up to your move, you need to save up enough funds to supplement your living costs, especially while you are finding work, settling into new schools, etc. Some experts advise that you sell your household contents and cars to create an emergency fund for any unexpected costs.

 It’s important to visit the country you’ll be moving to assess what area you’d like to live in, what rentals cost (rent first, buy later) as well as healthcare and schooling (some national health schemes require an upfront payment in order to join).
-Another big expense is transport – if you won’t be buying a car immediately, you’ll need to budget for monthly train or underground passes.
+Another big expense is transport – if you won’t be buying a car immediately, you’ll need to budget for the monthly train or underground passes.

 If you’re moving with your pets, there may be quarantine requirements.
 In some cases, vet certificates, microchipping or vaccinations are all that is required but there are costs involved.
 If you’re not able to take pets along, you need to find a home for your animals – try friends and family first.
 Rescue organisations may also be able to help with rehoming.